betfair-datascientists/betfair-datascientists.github.io/src/docs/thirdPartyTools/betAngelRatingsAutomation.md

 )
 ```

-!!! note "Updating references to suit your ratings format"
+!!! tip "Updating references to suit your ratings format"
     If your ratings are formatted differently to my simple runner **name | rating** layout you can easily edit the formula to refence the relevant column directly, instead of changing your ratings to fit the formula.
     Let's say your ratings sheet is set out like this: **race date | venue | runner name | last race time | weight | rating**